fmbot-discord/docs/docs/faq.md

 ### Who picks what is featured?

-The bot randomly picks any user that has used .fmbot in the last 3 days.
+The bot randomly picks any user that has used .fmbot in the last day.

 For more information, check out [Featured](/commands/featured/)